daattali/github-diff-navigator-extension/README.md

 - Works with multiple GitHub tabs open simultaneously.
 - Automatically detect whether the file being edited is markdown-type or not, and seamlessly works for both.
 - Intuitive UI and helpful messages shown when no edits are found.

+## Disclaimer

+I would not advise using my code as a template or resource for learning how to write Chrome extensions.
+I learned how to write the extension and fully built it within two days, so I'm not sure what the best practices are and how to properly organize the code.
+I also left a little bit of ugly code in there -- please dont judge :)